publiccodeyml/publiccode.yml/schema.md

 A list of Media Types (MIME Types) as mandated in [RFC 6838](https://tools.ietf.org/html/rfc6838) which the application can handle as output.

+In case the software does not support any input, use `application/x-empty`.

 ### Key `outputTypes`

 * Type: array of enumerated strings